brandoneanderson/FoodNationApp/README.md

 * User can receive notifications for new deals and recommendations.
 * Screen Archetypes
 * Search Results Screen
+* User can engage with the community by sharing experiences and recommendations.
+* User can subscribe for access to more vacation options and exclusive deals.

 ### 2. Screen Archetypes

+- [x] Intro Welcome Screen
+User can see an overview of the app the first time they open it.

+- [ ] Intro Preferences Screen
+User can set their preferences such as ingredient preferences, meal goals, body goals.

-- [ ] Search Results Screen
+- [ ] Home Screen
-User can view a list of vacation places based on search criteria.
+User can view a list of recommended recipes based on user preferences.
+List of recipes will be gathered from an API in real-time.

-- [ ] Vacation Details Screen
-User can view detailed information about a specific vacation place.

 - [ ] Favorites Screen
-User can view and manage their list of favorite vacation places.
+User can add liked recipes into their stash or favorites bin

-- [ ] Subscription Screen
+- [ ] Meal Detail Screen
-User can subscribe for access to additional features and exclusive deals.
+User can see in detail each recipe and their instructions, image, ingredients and time it takes to make.